 Microbiology (3-4 hours) The microbiology course may be three or four credit hours and must include a lab.
 This course should be a study of microbes important to man including human pathogens and diseases.
 Laboratory work should include methods of culturing, staining and identification of common microbe forms.
 Anatomy and Physiology courses do not satisfy requirements.

-Biochemistry (6 hours) At least two courses totaling six semester hours must be taken.
-The course should survey the basic principles of biochemistry and molecular biology, emphasizing broad understanding of chemical events in living systems in terms of metabolism and structure-function relationships of biologically important molecules.
-All students must complete Biochemistry 1 as a prerequisite course.
-UT College of Pharmacy accepts Biochemistry 2 OR another high level biology course to fulfill the second course requirement (e.g., Advanced Cell Biology, Genetics, Proteins).
+Biochemistry (3 hours) The course should survey the basic principles of biochemistry and molecular biology, emphasizing broad understanding of chemical events in living systems in terms of metabolism and structure-function relationships of biologically important molecules.

 Calculus (3 hours) A one semester calculus course with a minimum of three semester credits is required.
 Calculus courses offered by departments other than math are not accepted to satisfy this requirement and pre-calculus will not satisfy this requirement.